2021 Program Requirements

 An approved hardship exception application will enable an eligible hospital or CAH to avoid a downward payment adjustment.

-More information and hardship exception applications for the 2020 reporting year can be found here.
+More information about payment adjustments and hardship exceptions can be found here.

 Resources Now Available